Kostr/UEFI-Lessons/README.md

 - Lesson 19: Boot option modification with the help of `bcfg` command
 - Lesson 20: Intro to Platfrom Configuration Database (PCD).
 Declare and get simple fixed PCD
 - Lesson 21: Override order for PCD variables
+- Lesson 22: Feature flag PCD and its comparision to BOOLEAN fixed at build PCD

 ______